 Few things hit the spot after a long day of drinking and debauchery than smoked, slow-cooked meat.
-There’s just something about how ribs, brisket, chicken, and pulled pork are able to rejuvenate the soul after your bankroll is blown.
+There’s just something about how ribs, brisket, chicken, and pulled pork are able to improve morale after your bankroll is blown.

-With that in mind, we figured it would be helpful to detail your BBQ options in Las Vegas, both on the Strip and on Fremont Street.
+With that in mind, I figured it would be helpful to detail your BBQ options in Las Vegas, both on the Strip and on Fremont Street.

-For each BBQ restaurant in Las Vegas listed below, we’ll be sure to link out to the menu so you can peruse your options before making the trip.
+For each BBQ restaurant in Las Vegas listed below, I’ll be sure to link out to the menu so you can peruse your options before making the trip.

 BBQ Restaurants on the Strip